← Illusions in the Boardroom

 Scope.
 The structural model described in this book is most applicable to software-dependent corporates above approximately two hundred people, with more than thirty services, and without a single founder who carries process ownership personally.
 Safety-critical industries and deeply unionised structures have contextual constraints the transition must work within rather than around.
 Chapter 17 addresses these boundaries directly.
 Partial adoption (contracts without full restructuring, process definitions without the transitional fund) produces partial benefit rather than failure.

 The choice.
 AI can write faster narrative or read existing systems.
 The two paths diverge and the divergence compounds.
 Each quarter that an organisation operates AI as a narrative tool builds institutional dependence on the output.
 Switching to the reader path then requires withdrawing confidence from the narrative infrastructure the organisation has spent years constructing.
 The structural preconditions take years to build and cannot be purchased when the need becomes urgent.
 The capacity for structural honesty now exists.
 What remains is whether the people who govern these organisations are willing to act on it.
+These six demands are the same structural preconditions required for both human effectiveness and autonomous agents.

 ...